 But if you’re not a fan of parading animal skin around your arm, never fear–cruelty-free fashion has never been so chic.
 Whether you’ve got a wedding scheduled this summer, are planning a big girls night out, or if you’re just looking to upgrade your work bag, then you’ll love these vegan bag brands we’ve found to complement your summer wardrobe.

 1. Matt & Nat

-Living by the simplistic motto, “Live beautifully” Matt & Nat determine this to mean appreciating the humanity, creativity and positivity found it all of us.
+Living by the simplistic motto “Live beautifully,” Matt & Nat determine this to mean appreciating the humanity, creativity and positivity found it all of us.
 The brand is strongly inspired by the textures and hues found in nature, and it was a natural progression to stay committed to not using leather or any other animal-based materials in any of their designs.
-Over the years, Matt & Nat have experimented with different forms of recycled material, including nylons, cardboard, rubber and cork, and since 2007, the company have been committed to using linings only made out of 100% recycled plastic bottles.
+Over the years, Matt & Nat have experimented with different forms of recycled material, including nylon, cardboard, rubber and cork, and since 2007, the company have been committed to using linings made out of 100% recycled plastic bottles.
 Recently, even recycled bicycle tires have found their way into their collection.

 Matt & Nat is very slowly expanding around the world and can now be found in boutiques across Canada, the United States, the UK, Japan, Germany and Australia, as well as online, of course.

 Kayu is a Californian based label founded by Jamie Lim, who grew up in South East Asia surrounded by artisanal crafts.
 Lim began to notice that the traditional arts she was surrounded by as a child were slowly disappearing, and through a desire to preserve and cultivate these traditional techniques, Kayu was born.